-Wahoo Fitness makes a range of three cycling computers.
-The ELEMNT ($330) is their top of the line model which is fully GPS enabled, has a much larger screen, and more advanced features.
-The ELEMNT BOLT($250) is also included in our test selection, and is their GPS enabled mid-range offering with an aerodynamic shape, excellent connectivity, a large display, and great performance.
-All three ELEMNT computers use the same ELEMNT App.
+Wahoo Fitness makes a range of four cycling computers.
+The ELEMNT is their top of the line model which is fully GPS enabled, has a much larger screen, and more advanced features.
+The ELEMNT BOLT is also included in our test selection, and is their GPS enabled mid-range offering with an aerodynamic shape, excellent connectivity, a large display, and great performance.
+The ELEMNT ROAM is the newest model, which has a color screen and more robust navigation features.
+All four ELEMNT computers use the same ELEMNT App.

 — Jeremy Benson